 This exploration update contains certain scientific and technical information.
-Don Dudek, P.Geo a director of Desert Gold and a Qualified Person under National Instrument 43-101, has reviewed and approved the scientific and technical information contained in this MD&A.
+Ty Magee, P.Geo, a Qualified Person under National Instrument ("NI") 43-101 Standards of Disclosure for Mineral Projects, has reviewed and approved the scientific and technical information contained in this MD&A.

-Current exploration permits held by the company are focused around key areas of interest in Mali (Fig. 1).
+Current exploration permits held by the Company are focused around key areas of interest in Mali (Figure 1).